hiviah/brmdoor_libnfc/README.md

 Info about authorized users and their cards and keys is stored in sqlite database.

+This was originally designed for Raspberry (Raspbian), but it also runs on desktop PC if you have the PN532 USB reader.

 ## Building

 You need just to run `make`.
 Additional dependencies: